Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADMSGroup.md

 ### -MembershipRule
 Specifies the membership rule for a dynamic group.

-For more information about the rules that you can use for dynamic groups, see [Using attributes to create advanced rules](https://azure.microsoft.com/en-us/documentation/articles/active-directory-accessmanagement-groups-with-advanced-rules/).
+For more information about the rules that you can use for dynamic groups, see Using attributes to create advanced rules (https://azure.microsoft.com/en-us/documentation/articles/active-directory-accessmanagement-groups-with-advanced-rules/).

 ```yaml
 Type: String